Our Mission

 Can I have a scholarship without a mentor?

-222 Foundation’s mission is to enable future ministry leaders to stay in the ministry, flourish in the ministry and, ultimately, instill a culture of mentorship in the ministry.
+No. 222 Foundation’s mission is to enable future ministry leaders to stay in the ministry, flourish in the ministry and, ultimately, instill a culture of mentorship in the ministry.
 The evidence is strong that financial support alone will rarely produce those outcomes.
-Therefore, we invite students to participate in the combination of scholarship and mentorship.

 What are the key dates for student applications?